techmission/mdl_custom_reports/readme.md

 # Moodle Custom Reports (mdl_custom_reports)

-This is a set of custom reports for Moodle.
+This is a set of custom reports for Moodle, including some with Salesforce integration.

 ## Download